A single label element should only describe one form control.

 - Duplicated

-attribute value, leading to incorrect associations. - Incorrect form control
+forattribute values: multiple labels using the sameforattribute value, leading to incorrect associations. - Incorrect form control

-attributes. - Missing unique identifiers: form controls missing unique
+ids: form controls with the sameidattribute value, causing conflicts withforattributes. - Missing unique identifiers: form controls missing unique

-attributes, making it impossible to create uniquefor
+idattributes, making it impossible to create uniqueforassociations.

 How to fix it

-Ensure unique for
+Ensure unique for attribute values

-values to each form control and use these values in the for
+Assign unique id values to each form control and use these values in the for attribute of the corresponding labels.

 <label for="user">Username:</label>